communicationnode/simple-server-client-chat/README.md

-## серверное мини-приложение для linux-x64 систем - "Чат"
+## server mini-application for linux-x64 systems - "Chat"

-<details><summary> Что может пригодиться </summary>
+<details><summary> What may be useful: </summary>

-git. для того, чтобы им пользоваться, установите его на linux-устройство </br>
+git. in order to use it, install it on a Linux device </br>
 arch -> ``` pacman -S git ``` </br>
 debian -> ``` apt-get install git ``` </br>
 </details>

-<details><summary> Внешний вид ruVds </summary>
+<details><summary> ruVds site interface: </summary>

 ![](readme-screenshots/main.bmp)
 </details>
-<details><summary> PuTTY интерфейс</summary>
+<details><summary> PuTTY interface:</summary>

-Подключившись к vds машине по ssh далее идет установка этого терминального приложения через git clone </br>
+Having connected to the vds machine via ssh, the next step is to install this terminal application via git clone </br>
-через git clone устанавливается репозиторий```</br>
+the repository is installed via git clone</br>
-через cd пользователь добирается до ./ruVds-server-test/server/linux-x64/ruvds-tcp </br>
+via cd the user gets to ./ruVds-server-test/server/linux-x64/ruvds-tcp </br>
-через chmod 755 ./ruvds-tcp пользователь получает разрешение на запуск приложения </br>
+via chmod 755 ./ruvds-tcp the user gets permission to run the application </br>
-через ./ruvds-tcp пользователь запускает сервер приложение </br>
+via ./ruvds-tcp the user launches the server application </br>
 ![](readme-screenshots/server-log.png)

-далее на сервере пользователь вбивает внешний ip vds машины </br>
+then on the server the user enters the external ip vds of the machine </br>
-далее на сервере пользователь вбивает порт, по которому будет прослушивание </br>
+then on the server the user enters the port on which listening will be done </br>
 profit </br>

 ![](readme-screenshots/server-and-clients.png)